pzwiernik/advanced-applied-econ/docs/projects.md

 This course bridges the gap between modern structural statistics (graphical models, latent variables, causal discovery) and applied economics.

-**Expectations for the Final Project:**
+## Expectations for the Final Project

 You will have about 3–4 weeks to complete this project.
-Given this short timeframe, the goal is not to produce a publishable paper or genuinely new empirical results.
-Instead, I want to see you actively engage with the material and try applying these advanced methods to see how they behave in practice.
+Given this short timeframe, **the goal is not to produce a publishable paper or genuinely new empirical results.** Instead, the objective is to actively engage with the material, demonstrating a deep understanding of a specific methodology covered in the course.

+You are welcome to approach the project from either an applied or a theoretical perspective:

-Pure machine learning methods often fail when applied blindly to economic data due to heavy tails, unmeasured confounding, time-dependence, or SUTVA violations.
-A successful project will take a method, try it out, and explore these breaking points.
-You are expected to:
+**Option A: Applied / Empirical / Simulation Track** For students interested in applied work, the goal is to take an advanced method, apply it, and test its boundaries.
+Pure machine learning methods often fail when applied blindly to economic data due to heavy tails, unmeasured confounding, or time-dependence.
+A successful applied project will:
-1. **Implement** an estimator or algorithm (in R or Python) based on a methodology from the course.
+1. **Implement** an estimator or algorithm (in R or Python).
-2. **Apply** it to an economic problem, using either a real-world dataset or a carefully constructed simulation.
+2. **Apply** it to an economic problem, using a real-world dataset or a carefully constructed simulation.
-3. **Investigate** its limitations. (e.g., Run a robustness check: What happens to the DAG if the data is heavy-tailed instead of Gaussian?
-What happens to the network if a latent confounder is ignored?)
+3. **Investigate** its limitations based on economic theory (e.g., What happens to the DAG if the data is heavy-tailed instead of Gaussian?
+What happens to the network if a latent confounder is ignored?).

+**Option B: Theory / Methodology Track**
+For students leaning toward econometrics, statistics, or theoretical work, you do not need to run regressions on real data.
+Instead, your project can focus on the mathematical or algorithmic properties of these tools.
+A successful theory project might:
+1. **Extend or adapt** an existing algorithm to fit a specific economic setting (e.g., adapting a graphical model to handle a specific type of measurement error).
+2. **Analyze** the theoretical properties of an estimator (e.g., exploring identification conditions when a standard assumption, like Gaussianity or SUTVA, is systematically relaxed).
+3. **Synthesize and critique** a frontier methodological literature, providing your own theoretical proofs, counter-examples, or structural insights.

-Do not worry if the method "fails" or gives messy results on real data—documenting and explaining *why* it fails based on economic theory is exactly what I am looking for!
+*Do not worry if an applied method "fails" on real data, or if a theoretical proof hits a dead end—documenting and explaining why the breakdown occurs is exactly what I am looking for!*

 ---